What are tomcat jowls or cheeks?

 Neutering involves the removal of the male cat’s testicles which eliminates the production of the sex hormone testosterone.
 This can eliminate typical male behaviour in approximately 90% of cats.
 Common behaviours include aggression, roaming (to look for a female to mate with) and territorial spraying.

-While neutering changes aspects of a cat’s behaviour, but it doesn’t change the cat’s personality.
-In addition to the behavioural changes, neutering also confers health benefits including eliminating the risk of testicular cancer, reducing roaming, which puts the cat at risk of motor vehicle accidents and animal attacks, reduces territorial fighting and associated injuries such as bite wound abscess and the transmission of feline immunodeficiency virus and feline leukemia virus.
+While neutering changes aspects of a cat’s behaviour, it doesn’t change the cat’s personality.
+In addition to the behavioural changes, neutering also confers health benefits including eliminating the risk of testicular cancer, reducing roaming, which puts the cat at risk of motor vehicle accidents and animal attacks, territorial fighting and associated injuries such as bite wound abscess and the transmission of feline immunodeficiency virus and feline leukemia virus.